Academic Information and Policies

 All students are expected to make satisfactory progress toward a degree or other approved objective to be eligible to continue enrolling in the university.
 Undergraduate students are expected to complete at least 75o/o of the hours attempted for the previous fall and spring.
 Credit is not awarded for grades of "F," "I," or "W." Likewise, credit is not awarded for non-credit or audited courses.
 Students must also maintain a minimum cumulative grade-point average based on their total attempted credit hours.
 These requirements are specified below:

 More than 60 2.00

-Upon recommendation of the college dean and approval of the Provost, a student may be put on probation or may be suspended at any time for severely inadequate academic work.
-Such suspension may be temporary or permanent.
+Administrative Probation or Suspension: Upon recommendation of the college dean and approval of the Provost, a student will be put on probation or will be suspended at any time for severely inadequate academic work.

 Every student is required to meet financial obligations to the university according to the Settlement of Accounts section found under Financial Information in this catalog.
 Failure to meet these requirements may result in suspension.